Gonlam-Solutions/Godorax/README.md

 # Godorax
-Instructions for installation
+##Instructions for installation

+###Requirements

 node.js is required in order to use npm and install and run the aplication.
 You can download it here: https://nodejs.org/en/download/

-Once you have it you must open from a console the directory OurApp, and install angular/cli and mongosee
+Once you have it you must open from a console the directory OurApp, and install angular/cli and mongosee using

-npm install -g @angular/cli
+`npm install -g @angular/cli`

+and then

-npm install mongoose
+`npm install mongoose`

-In order to implements the alerts, we will also need to install the bootstrap for angular
+In order to implements the alerts, we will also need to install the bootstrap for angular using

-npm install --save @ng-bootstrap/ng-bootstrap
+`npm install --save @ng-bootstrap/ng-bootstrap`

+###Launchin the app

-With this we are set up to run the apllication, now th next step is to build the app
+With this we are set up to run the apllication, now th next step is to build the app with

-ng build
+`ng build`

 And after that a directory dist will be created with our application, to make it work and run the connection with the Database we use

-node server.js
+`node server.js`

-And then enter to localhost:300 in order to try the app.
+And then enter to **localhost:3000** in order to try the app.